dgrankvist/sound-detect/README.md

 To send data to a server, copy the sound.php file to the server, and specify the URL to the server in the file "comm.h" before compiling.
 The URL should be given in quotes after "#define URL ".

+To display a visualization web interface, copy the file sound.html to the same directory as sound.php on the server.

 Finally, run the following command to compile:

 	make